razonyang/hugo-theme-bootstrap/README.md

 - https://hugo-theme-bootstrap.netlify.app/ - Deploy on Netlify.
 - https://hugo-theme-bootstrap.razonyang.com/ - A self-hosted server located in Asia.
 Give it a try if Netlify is too slow for you.

+There is also a [list of websites that use this theme](https://github.com/razonyang/hugo-theme-bootstrap/blob/master/USEDBY.md).

 ## Features

 - Extreme Fast: [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=https://hugo-theme-bootstrap.netlify.app/en/)'s score `95-100`.